 16. Me, Earl and the Dying Girl (2015)

-Greg is socially awkward but that doesn’t bother him much.
+Greg is socially awkward, but that doesn’t bother him much.
 He doesn’t need anyone because he has Earl.
 Together, they spend time watching movies and making movies.
 They have a good friendship with their History teacher, and overall, life is fun.
-One day, his mother forces him to spend some time with a girl who has recently been diagnosed with leukaemia.
+One day, his mother forces him to spend some time with a girl who has recently been diagnosed with leukemia.
 Neither Greg nor the girl wants this forced friendship, but once they find common ground, a strong bond develops between them, with Earl in the mix.

 15. Dope (2015)

-Malcolm is a bright kid but lives in a high-crime neighbourhood.
+Malcolm is a bright kid but lives in a high-crime neighborhood.
 He dreams of joining an Ivy League college, preferably Harvard, but there are some things that hold him back.
-His school counsellor fixes a meeting between him and a Harvard alumnus to provide some guidance to Malcolm.
+His school counselor fixes a meeting between him and a Harvard alumnus to provide some guidance to Malcolm.
 But while good things take place, a series of events threatens his future.
 He attends a party with his friends where a drug dealer hides his stuff in Malcolm’s bag and is arrested.
 Now, the boy is torn between handing over the material to a mysterious caller or do as the drug dealer advises him to.

 14. The Edge of Seventeen (2016)

 Nadine’s introverted nature led her to be close to very few people.
 She had a strong bond with her father, so when he died, she was devastated.
-Her mother is image-conscious and keeps pestering her while her older brother enjoys popularity at school.
+Her mother is image-conscious and keeps pestering her, while her older brother enjoys popularity at school.
 Her only support system now is her best friend.
 But that is also taken away from her when she enters a relationship with her brother.
 Who will Nadine turn to now that she has no one left?

 13. Easy A (2010)

 Before Emma Stone became one of the most popular actresses, before she won an Oscar and joined the elite, she did her fair share of teen dramas.
-Be it working in Judd Apatow’sSuperbad‘ or joining the superhero world in ‘The Amazing Spider-Man‘, she has played a lot of teen characters.
+Be it working in Judd Apatow’s ‘Superbad‘ or joining the superhero world in ‘The Amazing Spider-Man‘, she has played a lot of teen characters.
 But none of them has been as likable as Olive Penderghast.
 Olive is the kind of person everyone wishes they were in their teens.
-She is fearless, funny, unapologetic and doesn’t care one bit about what her classmates think about her and what gossip they like to indulge in.
+She is fearless, funny, unapologetic, and doesn’t care one bit about what her classmates think about her or the gossip they indulge in.
 She usually steers clear from that drama, but one lie puts her under the spotlight of the whole school.

 12. The Way, Way Back (2013)

 ‘The Way, Way Back’ follows the story of a fourteen-year-old who goes on a vacation with his family.
 His mother and stepfather have a dynamic where the latter takes over every time.
 He becomes dominant to the point of being abusive.
 Duncan wants his mother to stand up for herself as well as him.
 To avoid the continued pestering of the man, he finds a job at a water park.
 This is where he comes in contact with Owen, a nice, caring man who takes the boy under his wing and becomes the father figure he never had.
-His positive influence allows Duncan to counter the overbearing, demeaning behaviour of his stepfather.
+His positive influence allows Duncan to counter the overbearing, demeaning behavior of his stepfather.

 11. Eighth Grade (2018)